Profession Calculators

 What This Calculator Does

-This home office deduction calculator compares the two IRS-approved methods for claiming a home office deduction on Schedule C: the simplified method ($5 per square foot, maximum 300 sq ft / $1,500) and the actual expense method (Form 8829).
-It calculates the business use percentage, allocates indirect expenses (mortgage interest, utilities, insurance, repairs), adds direct expenses (office-only improvements), includes depreciation for homeowners, and recommends whichever method produces the larger deduction.
+This home office deduction calculator compares the two IRS-approved methods for Schedule C filers: the simplified method ($5 per square foot, maximum 300 sq ft / $1,500 deduction) and the actual expense method (Form 8829 -- business-use percentage of indirect housing costs plus 100% of direct office costs plus depreciation for homeowners).
+Enter your office dimensions, home dimensions, housing costs, and property value (if homeowner) to get the deduction under each method with a recommendation for the larger one.

 The Formula

-The simplified method multiplies the dedicated office square footage (capped at 300 sq ft) by $5 to produce a maximum deduction of $1,500.
-No Form 8829 is required.
-The actual expense method calculates the business use percentage (office sq ft divided by total home sq ft) and applies it to indirect expenses like mortgage interest, utilities, insurance, and general home repairs.
-Direct expenses (painting or repairing only the office) are 100% deductible.
-Homeowners can also claim depreciation on the business use portion of the home (depreciable basis divided by 39 years, multiplied by business use percentage).
+The simplified method multiplies dedicated office square footage (capped at 300 sq ft) by $5 per square foot.
+No Form 8829 is required, and no depreciation is claimed.
+The actual expense method calculates the business percentage (office sq ft / total home sq ft) and applies it to indirect costs that benefit the whole home: rent or mortgage interest (not principal), utilities, insurance, general repairs, and security.
+Direct expenses -- improvements or repairs solely for the office space -- are 100% deductible.
+Homeowners can also claim depreciation on the business portion: (depreciable basis / 39 years) x business use percentage.

 Step-by-Step Example